The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Comparison with observations

 \subsubsection{The cosmic star formation history}

 Fig.~\ref{fig:sfh} shows the evolution of the cosmic star formation rate (SFR) density, calculated by summing the instantaneous SFRs of all gas particles.
-Starting from high redshift, the SFR density initially increases rapidly, reaches a broad peak at $2 \lesssim z \lesssim 4$, and then declines by nearly an order magnitude.
+Starting from high redshift, the SFR density initially increases rapidly, reaches a broad peak at $2 \lesssim z \lesssim 4$, and then declines by nearly an order of magnitude.

 At redshift $z > 11$ the SFR density increases systematically with resolution because it is dominated by poorly resolved galaxies.
 At $z<8$ L200m6 and L400m7 agree very well, but down to $z\approx 2$ the m5 resolution simulations are $\approx 0.1$~dex lower.
 For $z<2$ all resolutions converge to nearly identical results.
-The good agreement between L025m5 and L050m5, at least down to the redshift currently reached by L050m5, $z=2.3$, implies that the L025 volume is sufficiently large to obtain a converged cosmic SFR density at these redshifts.
+The good agreement of L025m5 with L050m5 down to the redshift currently reached by L050m5, $z=1.1$, implies that the L025 volume is sufficiently large to obtain a converged cosmic SFR density at these redshifts.
 This is in agreement with the results of \citet{Schaye2010} for the OWLS simulations.
+Looking more closely, we see that while L100m5 agrees very well with the smaller volumes simulated at m5 resolution, for $6 < z < 9$ its SFR density is slightly higher, agreeing nearly perfectly with L200m6, and causing its curve to be hidden by the L200m6 one.
+However, as can be seen from fig.~A1 of \citet{Chaikin2025smf_evol}, this is due to the L100 initial conditions leading to a slightly higher SFR density at these redshifts than predicted for both smaller and larger volumes.